 Formal vs informal emails

-There is a certain level of professionalism and formality that’s expected in most workplaces, especially when corresponding with senior employees or important external stakeholders.
-You want to make a positive impression and foster a successful working relationship, while still being personable and conversational where appriopriate.
+A certain level of professionalism and formality is expected in most workplaces, especially when corresponding with senior employees or important external stakeholders.
+You want to make a positive impression and foster a successful working relationship, while still being personable and conversational where appropriate.
 And of course, it’s always important to avoid grammatical errors or information that’s just plain inaccurate.
 All this, and you want to ensure that your business correspondents receive timely responses?
 It’s no wonder so many of us turn to overused cliches to help save time and easily communicate ideas.

 Avoid: Happy ___ day